Jaén, Peru

 Jaén (/es/), founded as San Leandro de Jaén and then known as Jerez de la Frontera (later Nueva Jerez de la Frontera) and finally as Jaén de Bracamoros since April 1549, (Note: The town of "Jerez de la Frontera" is described as the first foundation of Jaén, while "Jerez de la Frontera" was later reestablished five leagues off "old Jaén" (Jaén viejo), today described as non-existent.
 While Conquistador Juan Porcel was in charge of the construction of the city's cabildo and church, he was summoned by Viceroy Blasco Núñez Vela to fight against Gonzalo Pizarro's rebellion, later joining him and continuing his expeditions under his brief government.
 In 1546, he again switched sides against Pizarro.
 Jerez was renamed to "Jaén de Bracamoros" in April 1549, after the region of the same name.) is a city which is the capital of the Jaén Province in the Cajamarca Region in Peru, located in the high jungle of northern Peru.
 It is the seat of the Catholic Apostolic Vicariate of St. Francis Xavier, also known as Apostolic Vicariate of Jaén en Peru.

 Geography

 Climate

 Jaen has a warm climate all year round.
-It is one of the warmest cities in Peru, but does have frequent and refreshing showers.
+It is one of the warmest cities in Peru, but does have frequent showers.